Beth Chatto Gardens: Plant nursery

 The plant nursery on the Chatto land is run by Beth Chatto's propagation team and produces around 100,000 plants each year, most propagated from plants Chatto collected, and grown on site in peat-free compost.
-Plants are sent out all over the UK under the "Beth Chatto's Plants & Gardens" brand.
+Plants are sold online and sent out all over the UK under the "Beth Chatto's Plants & Gardens" brand.

 Open to the public

 Beth Chatto's Plants & Gardens is a family business, run by Beth Chatto's granddaughter Julia Boulton.
-The online nursery is open all year around.
 The gardens and are open to the public seasonally.
 They cover around 7 acres and include a visitor information centre, tearoom, giftshop, and plant nursery.
 Chatto lived in the white house that remains overlooking the Water Garden.
 She was often seen about the gardens until her death in May 2018 at the age of 94.
 The gardens are managed by director David Ward and head gardener Asa Gregers-Warg.